State Tax Filing Resources

 SUI

-The Hawaii Department of Industrial Relations requires all employers to file all returns electronically.
-Employers can create an online user/ login account at the Department of Labor and Industrial Relations.
+The Hawaii (HI )DLIR requires all employers to file returns electronically.
+Employers can create an online user/ login account at Hawaii Tax Online.
 By creating an online account, employers can approve and give permission to service companies to file reports, make payments, and check tax rates.

 State Withholding